kawin356/VirtualTourist/README.md

 This app allows users specify travel locations around the world, and create virtual photo albums for each location.
 The locations and photo albums will be stored in Core Data.

+## Feature
+When the user drops the pin on the map, start downloading the images immediately without waiting for the user to navigate to the collection view.

 ## View Controller scenes.

 Onboarding View: Show slide image and introduce app